Sushantag/Getting_and_Cleaning_Data_Project/ReadMe.md

 This repository is a part of Project of Getting and Cleaning Data Course by Johns Hopkins University on Coursera

 The R script (run_analysis.R) has been written to achieve the objectives of the project shown below in 8 Steps.
 The objectives and the corresponding steps in the R script which achieve the objective is shown below.
+This R script was written on 64 bit version  of R version 3.3.1 on Windows 10 platform.

 Objectives
  1) Merges the training and the test sets to create one data set.
 Step 5